 And y'all KNOW that I had to make a cute little sumpin' sumpin' for my Disney obsessed little girl.

-Melanie is using five of her allotted eight unexcused absences from school (not a big deal since she sucks at kindergarten anyway) to go so…
+At that time, Melanie had used five of her allotted eight unexcused absences from her school in Texas (not a big deal since she struggled with kindergarten anyway) to go so…

 I thought I'd make a little joke of it and DIY this funny “School is Important.
 Disney is Importanter.” t-shirt to commemorate our trip.